ibm-cloud-docs/FileStorage/faqs.md

 You can also create a duplicate of your share, and cancel the parent share.
 For more information, see [Creating and managing duplicate volumes](/docs/FileStorage?topic=FileStorage-duplicatevolume).

-## I cancelled my {{site.data.keyword.blockstorageshort}} volume "immediately", but it's still visible in the console.
+## I cancelled my {{site.data.keyword.filestorage_short}} volume "immediately", but it's still visible in the console.
 Why is it not deleted?
 {: #24hrreclaimperiod}
 {: faq}
 {: support}